Frojd/wagtail-geo-widget/README.md

     ]
 ```

-For more examples, look at the examples [example](https://github.com/Frojd/wagtail-geo-widget/blob/develop/example/geopage/models.py#L64).
+For more examples, look at the [example](https://github.com/Frojd/wagtail-geo-widget/blob/develop/example/geopage/models.py#L64).

 ## GeoDjango (PointField)

-First make sure you have a models.PointField based field defined in your model, then add a GeoPanel among your content_panels.
+First make sure you have [GeoDjango](https://docs.djangoproject.com/en/1.10/ref/contrib/gis/) correctly setup and a PointField field defined in your model, then add a GeoPanel among your content_panels.

 ```python
 from django.contrib.gis.db import models